Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ## COLLECT

 ### Azure Functions
-The solution was designed to  use [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to process the sample lenght of stay data used in the analytics demo.
-Three capabilities in the fuctions have been created.
+The solution was designed to  use [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to process the sample length of stay data used in the analytics demo.
+Three capabilities in the functions have been created.

 **1. Bulk import of customer data ephi data**